-Time Machine – utility that appeared in Mac OS X Leopard.
+Time Machine is a utility that appeared in Mac OS X Leopard.
 It is intended to prevent loss of files and system damage.
-When you use the TM (by default) at any time you will be able to restore the state of your system, in which it was an hour ago with all the files, data and settings.
+When you use Time Machine by default, you will be able to restore the state of your system which you had an hour ago – files, data and settings.

-But there are a couple of important points that must be understood for proper and convenient easy work with Time Machine:
+Now you can be rest assured about the safety of your data.
+But there are a couple of important points that you should take into account for a proper and convenient easy work with Time Machine: